BrandonHoeft/Doing-Bayesian-Data-Analysis/Ch7_Problems.md

 ![](Ch7_Problems_files/figure-markdown_github/unnamed-chunk-10-1.png)

-### 7.3D Metropolis Algorithm from posterior distribution with Multimodal Prior
+### 7.3D Metropolis Algorithm from posterior distribution with Multimodal Prior Pt.1

 Repeat 7.3C but with observed data under consideration (2 heads and 1 tails observed).
 Having observed 3 observations of coin flips with expected value of 2/3, the simulated draws from the posterior distribution do appear to make sense as its a compromise between the data and a prior belief of a trimodal distribution.
 The prior peak near 0 is relatively unlikely given the data and the likelihood function observed, p(D | *θ*).
+Ignore the HDI interpretation here.

 ``` r
 source("/Users/bhoeft/Desktop/temp/DBDA Programs/BernMetrop_7_3D.R")